astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/1_introduction.rst

 Furthermore, while the amplitude and shape of each effect differs between optical systems, there are still commonalities in the way each effect can be described programmatically.

 ScopeSim's main goal is to provide a framework for modelling (almost) any astronomical optical system by taking advantage of all these commonalities.
-What astropy has done for python landscape in astronomy, ScopeSim aims to do for the instrument simulator landscape.
+What astropy has done for the general python landscape in astronomy, ScopeSim aims to do for the instrument simulator landscape.

 Community involvement